DasParijat/Ringtail-DE/README.md

 			Loads save file to get volume value initially</li>
 			<li>(Home Menu [Settings] / GlobalSave)
 			Made use of GlobalSave in settings menu</li>
+			<li>(GlobalSave / SaveDataRes)
+			Reworking GlobalSave to hold all save data of the current game, then be responsible for updating/getting the save file, Created save_flags dictionary to handle multiple events</li>
 		</ul>
 	</li>
 	<li>